Darveloper1/Darveloper1/README.md

 👋 Hey, I’m Daryl!

-Currently picking up python, more to follow

 Leading BD APAC at OtterSec

+Currently picking up HTML, CSS, and JS

 <!---
 Darveloper1/Darveloper1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.